timetag/timetag.github.io/docs/python.rst

 - ``raiseerr``
     Specify if an ValueError will be raised when timeout happens.

-Executing recipies
+Executing Analysis
 -----

-Once you have cuts, you can run Virtual Instruments and fed the cuts into the instruments.

-eta.run(cuts, ctxs=None, sum_results=True, iterate_ctxs=False, group="main", verbose=True)
+eta.run(cuts, ctxs=None, sum_results=True, return_ctxs=False, group="main", verbose=True)
 ......

+Once you have cuts, you can run Virtual Instruments and fed the cuts into the instruments and obtain results.
+The analysis resutls will be returend in a Python dictionaray, with the histogram names as the keys.

 - ``cuts``
     The cut descriptors that is fed into the instruments.